ChicagoDev/Casting-Movies-by-Wikipedia-NLP/README.md

 ## Overview

 WikipediaCastingCall uses Clustering and Topic Modeling to match similar people based on their Wikipedia biographies.
 In this particular case, I compared matched historical figures and actors.
-[See Here.] (http://www.chicagoan .io/casting-movies-by-topic-modeling-and-clustering-wikipedia-pages/)
+[See Here.](http://www.chicagoan.io/casting-movies-by-topic-modeling-and-clustering-wikipedia-pages/)

 ## Data